xcart/xc5-manual/en/product_classes_and_attributes/managing_product_class_attributes.md

     ![]({{site.baseurl}}/attachments/7504855/8719265.png?effects=drop-shadow)
     The attribute value(s) should be saved.

     You have added the attribute "Print color..........Orange" for the class "Plates".
 If at step 7 you chose to enable the Check mark icon opposite the attribute value "Orange", the attribute "Print color..........Orange" will be assigned automatically to all new products that will be added to the product class "Plates".
 Any products that already belong to this product class will retain previously assigned attributes; if you need the new attribute to be assigned to an existing product of the poduct class "Plates", you can visit the **Attributes** tab of this product, select the attribute value you require and manually assign it.
-See {% link "Assigning "product class"-level attributes to products" Managing-product-class-attributes_7504855.html %} for more info.
+See [Assigning «product class»-level attributes to products](#assigning-product-class-level-attributes-to-products) for more info.

 **Method 2:**